Step 3 - Calculating Core Hours

 Once you have generated an estimate for your project, you can start rendering without a render credit package (if you have a credit card associated with your account) or you can select the render credit package that best fits your project needs.

-If you have pricing questions or if you're interested in a private server rental, please contact our sales team (firstname.lastname@example.org) to help determine the best pricing option for your project deadlines and or budget.
+If you have pricing questions please contact our sales team (firstname.lastname@example.org) to help determine the best pricing option for your project deadlines and or budget.

 Where Do I Find My Average Frame Render Time?